|

 factor, which results from the iterative weighting, was included in

-- Adjustment of weighted sample structure to the
+the data material.
+Adjustment of weighted sample structure to the

 NAS-10 countries population.
 This weighting factor was necessary to